quannh2807/learn-saga/README.md

 ## Redux Saga: 20 - Phân tích cách xử lý loading và error

 -   RTK + Thunk: provide a way to await an async action right on component --> Handle loading/error on component easily

 -   RTK + Saga: doesn't have a way to do so
     --> what to do?

 -   Considerations:
     -   Trigger error toast from Saga
     -   Consider to call API directly on component instead of going through saga.

+## Redux Saga: 21 - Admin Layout với CSS Grid and Material UI

+## Redux Saga: 23 - Phân tích tính năng trang Dashboard